hyperskill/sync-input/README.md

 }
 ```

-You can also refer to the latest changes in the `main` branch using `main.tar.gz` instead of `v1.tar.gz`.
+You can also refer to the latest changes in the `release` branch using `release.tar.gz` instead of `v1.tar.gz`.

 ## Usage